-Then it is the Cavalier, as represented under his boldly salient aspects in the French works of Rubens, Van Dyck and Philippe de Champaigne, offers the most distinctive and characteristic type, - one which under new fashions is presently reproduced afresh by
+Then it is the Cavalier, as represented under his boldly salient aspects in the French works of Rubens, Van Dyck and Philippe de Champaigne, offers the most distinctive and characteristic type, - one which under new fashions is presently reproduced afresh by the young nobles of the Sword and the wandering rufflers and braggadocios of the time.

-Among cavaliers are to be counted men of a good bearing in France, Spain and Italy; coxcombs (1) dressed out in particoloured satin, affecting the dainty wear of lace collars and perfumed gloves, with Lady-killer ruffs, gilt spurs, dancing plume and pearl earrings, carrying a Dutch tulip or a handkerchief of Brabant point in their hands, a or beating their boot with a switch.
+Among cavaliers are to be counted men of " good bearing " in France, Spain and Italy; coxcombs (1) dressed out in particoloured satin, affecting the dainty wear of lace collars and perfumed gloves, with Ladykiller ruffs, gilt spurs, dancing plume and pearl earrings, carrying a Dutch tulip or a handkerchief of Brabant point in their hands, " or beating their boot with a switch. "